 To start this walk, you will need to park in the FREE car park Château des Rubins / Parking du Levaud.
 Cross over the 💦 river Sallanche and turn right into chemin Révérand Père Jacquier.

-good to know – the Centre de la Nature Montagnarde (Le Château des Rubins), which is located near the start of this walk, is currently being renovated and will be SHUT until 2020.
-If you are without a buggy, an alternative to following the river / road option (which has NO pavement), is to walk up the short flight of stairs by the main entrance of the Centre de la Nature Montagnarde; this will bring you onto Montée des Rubins, which joins with Place du Commissaire Chesney, almost directly at one entrance point into the grounds of the Médiathèque Ange Abrate.
+good to know – the 🦇 Centre de la Nature Montagnarde (Le Château des Rubins), which is located near the start of this walk, is currently being renovated and will be SHUT until 2020 (at least!).
+If you are without a buggy, an alternative to following the river and road option (which has NO pavement), is to walk up the short flight of stairs by the main entrance of the 🦇 Centre de la Nature Montagnarde; this will bring you onto Montée des Rubins, which joins with Place du Commissaire Chesney, almost directly at one entrance point into the grounds of the 📚 Médiathèque Ange Abrate.

-As you carry on along chemin Révérand Père Jacquier (be very careful with small children and buggies, as there is a drop towards the river and no pavement here), be sure to look up and see the little Chapelle de l’Immaculée (built between 1855 and 1857) up on the hill above the Château des Rubins.
+As you carry on along chemin Révérand Père Jacquier (be very careful with small children and buggies, as there is a drop towards the river and no pavement here), be sure to look up and see the little ⛪️ Chapelle de l’Immaculée (built between 1855 and 1857; see here for more information) up on the hill above the Château des Rubins.

 Médiathèque Ange Abrate

-The médiathèque in Sallanches opened in 2018 and we are huge fans – spacious, lovely children’s area, storytelling and spectacles!
-See here for MBFF post . . .
+The new 📚 médiathèque in Sallanches opened in 2018 and we are huge fans – it is spacious, thre is a lovely children’s area, storytelling and spectacles!
+See here for MBFF article . . . you can park your buggy at the entrance and have a break here! (especially good if you need 🚾 a children’s toilet stop or 🚼 a nappy change!).

 Aire de Jeux de l’Eglise

-What do you know, you’ve arrived at your first playground: the Aire de Jeux de l’Eglise, on Place du Commissaire Chesney!
-This playground is one of our favourites and we come here often after a Saturday morning visit to Sallanches’ market or a visit to Le Centre de la Nature Montagnarde.
-There is a public WC in the small car park opposite.
+What do you know, you’ve arrived at your first playground: the 🌈 Aire de Jeux de l’Eglise, on Place du Commissaire Chesney!
+This playground is one of our favourites and we come here often after a Saturday morning visit to 🍏 Sallanches’ market or a visit to 🦇 Le Centre de la Nature Montagnarde.
+There is a public 🚾 in the small car park opposite.

 La Place St Jacques